wagaweb/wbf/readme.md

 # Waboot Framework

-WBF is a modular framework for WordPress which can speed up development.
+WBF is a modular framework for WordPress.

 WBF is composed by different kind of parts: